Why is Artificial Insemination used?

-If a male partner has viable sperm, his sperm is used for the process.
-In the case of sterility or no male partner, donated sperm is used.
+If a male partner has viable sperm, it will be used for the process.
+In the case of sterility or no male partner, we will easy a sperm donation.
 Sperm collected for the insemination procedure is processed to remove any components that could potentially interfere with the insemination procedure.
 The prepared sperm is implanted in the woman in the target location, based on the type of artificial insemination process chosen.

 While generally a low-risk procedure, there are a few potential complications.
 For example, there’s a greater chance for multiple pregnancies when artificial insemination is used in combination with fertility medications.
 Multiple pregnancies carry its own set of potential risks.
 Ovarian hyperstimulation syndrome is another risk when patients combine fertility medications and artificial insemination treatments, though it’s a rare complication.
 Fertility medications are typically used only when endometriosis seems to interfere with conception.